arrow graphic Division of Instruction

 (4) Applying programming concepts used in software development.

-** Note: These NH standards were approved prior to the revision of the National Educational Technology Standards for Students (NETS-S).
-Schools are advised to use the NETS-S Next Generation when implementing these standards.
+These NH standards were approved prior to the revision of the current National Educational Technology Standards for Students (NETS-S).
+Schools are advised to use the current ISTE NETS-S when implementing these standards.
 The old and new NETS-S are aligned as follows:

 NETS-S Alignment